Waiting for Love (Avicii song)

-"Waiting for Love" is a song by music producer Avicii with uncredited vocals by Simon Aldred.
+"Waiting for Love" is a song by music producer Avicii with uncredited vocals by Cherry Ghost singer Simon Aldred.
 The track was released on 22 May 2015 as the lead single from Avicii's second studio album, Stories (2015).
 The lyrics were also co-written by Aldred.

 History

 The track was first premiered at Ultra Music Festival 2015 both by Avicii and Dutch electronic producer Martin Garrix.
 Prior to its release on 22 May 2015, it was thought that the song would have been a full collaboration with Garrix and Bergling, with featuring vocals from John Legend, after several videos and Twitter posts were created stating this collaboration.
 The singer was confirmed to be Simon Aldred, the lead singer of Cherry Ghost.

 Composition

 "Waiting For Love" is a progressive house song written in the key of F♯ minor, and follows the chord progression of F#m/C#m/D – D/E/F#m and runs at 128 BPM.